danielczestki/cms-1/readme.md

 We use two psr-4 loaders, as the CMS tries to conform to the exact same folder structure as Laravel, which means a lowercase `app/` directory.
 Not having the `Thinmartian\\Cms\\App\\` loader would cause errors on `composer update`'s as `php artisan optmize` would not be able to find a `/App` directory before a `composer dump`, and Laravel runs this command on it's own `post-update-cmd` before any `composer dump`'s.

+Now look in the `packages/thinmartian/cms/composer.json` and copy across all the `require` packages that don't already exist in the root `composer.json` file, then:

+    composer update

+This will pull in the packages.
+As we haven't "installed" the CMS, composer knows nothing about our `packages/thinmartian/cms` vendor directory, so it won't load our packages from there, so in development we have to pull them in from the main Laravel app instead.

 ### Edit your Laravel config

 Now we need to tell Laravel about our development version of Thin Martian CMS, open up your `config/app.php` in the root of your Laravel install and add the following to your `providers` array: